Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars witnessing supernova fallback

 From these considerations, we observe that the parameters that mainly regulate the evolution of a pulsar surrounded by a fallback disk are the initial stellar magnetic field $B_0$ and the initial disk accretion rate $\dot{M}_{\rm d,0}$.
 The latter determines the time at which the accretion rate affecting the compact object becomes sub-Eddington and starts decreasing.
 In contrast, the value of the neutron star's initial spin period only affects the early evolution stages, while the long-term evolution of the neutron star is almost insensitive to the value of $P_0$.

-Fig. \ref{fig:P_evolution_B} and \ref{fig:P_evolution_Mdot} show several examples of evolutionary curves of the spin period.
+Figs.~\ref{fig:P_evolution_B} and \ref{fig:P_evolution_Mdot} show several examples of evolutionary curves of the spin period.
 We always assume an initial spin period $P_0 = \unit[10]{ms}$.
 In particular, Fig. \ref{fig:P_evolution_B} shows the spin-period evolution for several values of the initial magnetic field $B_0$ and varying initial disk accretion rate $\dot{M}_{\rm d,0}$, while Fig. \ref{fig:P_evolution_Mdot} shows the evolution curves for several values of initial disk accretion rate and varying initial magnetic field.
 In the early phases, the accretion at the inner radius of the disk is limited by the Eddington limit.
-For low values of the magnetic field ($\lesssim \unit[10^{12}]{G}$), the magnetospheric radius falls within the closed magnetosphere and the neutron star starts its life in propeller (solid portion of the curves).
-As time advances, it can either remain in propeller if $\dot{M}_{\rm d,0}$ is high enough or it can shift to an ejector state for lower values of $\dot{M}_{\rm d,0}$ (dotted portion of the curves).
-On the other end, for sufficiently high magnetic field values ($> \unit[10^{12}]{G}$), the magnetospheric radius falls outside of the closed magnetosphere.
-Under these conditions, the star starts its life in the ejector phase.
-However, as $\dot{M}_{\rm d}$ decreases and eventually becomes sub-Eddington, since in the ejector phase the light cylinder radius evolves faster in time ($\propto t^{1/2}$) than the magnetospheric radius ($\propto t^{2 \alpha/7} \simeq t^{0.34}$ for $\alpha=1.2$), the star shifts to the propeller phase causing significant spin down.
-Note that the higher the initial magnetic field $B_0$ and the initial disk accretion rate $\dot{M}_{\rm d,0}$, the earlier the neutron star enters the propeller regime.
-Finally, as the corotation radius approaches the magnetospheric radius, the neutron star stabilizes in a spin equilibrium (dashed portion of the curves).
-Note also that, especially for the highest magnetic field strengths, the effect of field decay is visible in the turn over of the evolutionary curves at times $\gtrsim \unit[10^4]{yr}$.
+For each simulated evolutionary curve we check that the disk's outer radius is always greater than the inner radius guaranteeing that the disk can form and influence the rotational evolution of the neutron star.
+In general it can be noted that for low values of the initial disk accretion rate ($< \unit[10^{22}]{g \, s^{-1}}$), the neutron star remains in the ejector phase for its entire evolution, independent of the value of its initial magnetic field.
+In contrast, higher accretion rates and higher magnetic fields allow the star to enter the propeller phase at earlier times.
+However, the propeller regime is most effective at spinning down the neutron star to periods $\gtrsim \unit[10]{s}$ only for relatively strong magnetic fields $\gtrsim \unit[10^{13}]{G}$ and intermediate initial disk accretion rates in the range $\unit[10^{22-27}]{g \, s^{-1}}$.